RyanClementsHax/notes/cloud/aws/ec2.md

 - provides *logical* computers
 - scales
 - you need to explicitly assign a public IP to access it from outside of the VPC
+- user data
+  - optional
+  - "bootstraping"
+  - a script you want run on instance launch time
+- tags
+  - labeling
+  - cost
+  - envrionments
+  - searching
+  - for whatever you want really
+- instance metadata
+- need to do work to make it highly available

 ## AMI (Amazon Machine Image)
 - OS
+- ids are region specific
 - community
   - free to use
+  - use at your own risk
 - AWS marketplace
   - pay to use
   - typically comes with license
+  - created by partners of amazon
 - My AMIs
   - AMIs you create yourself
 - components